Solaire vs. Personal Comfort A8: 6 Key Differences

 Unlike conventional mattresses, air beds have mechanical components, which mean parts can wear out or even break, so you'll want to choose a mattress with a long warranty.
 (The upside of a bed with parts that can be replaced is that you can get more life out of your mattress.)

-Both Solaire and the Personal Comfort A8 have a 25-year warranty, but Solaire covers the costs of components and repairs fully for the first five years, whereas Personal Comfort only covers these costs for the first three years.
+Solare carries a lifetime warranty, while Personal Comfort comes with a 25-year warranty.
+Solaire fully covers the costs of components and repairs for the first five years (as well as all labor costs for the first 15 years), whereas Personal Comfort only covers these costs for the first three years.

 6. Solaire's customer support team is available 24/7